2110551/Web_dev/README.md

-# Web_dev
+# Website_Practice
-This Project is for practice.
+This project is for practice.

-Testing collab